ST.

 commemorating Henry Dundas, the first Viscount

-Melville (1742 – 1811) and surrounding this are
+Melville (1742 – 1811) and surrounding this

-the St Andrew’s Square Gardens.
+are the St Andrew’s Square Gardens.

 Used as a transport hub for a number of years, the Edinburgh

-Bus Station – formerly the St Andrew’s Square Bus
+Bus Station – formerly the St Andrew’s Square

-Station is located to the east of the Square.
+Bus Station is located to the east of the Square.

-When the new Edinburgh Trams network comes into operation,
+When the new Edinburgh Trams network comes into

-closest to Edinburgh Waverley Train Station.
+be the station closest to Edinburgh Waverley Train Station.

 On April the 4th 2008, St. Andrew Square Gardens